-Vancouver, British Columbia: You know, Canada’s GOOD city.
+Vancouver, British Columbia: You know, Canada’s good city.

 With that mentality, it’s no surprise then that I didn’t relish going there, especially since San Francisco was plenty cold enough for my tastes.

-The city itself seemed cosmopolitan and positively bustled with activity (if you call Asian tourists shopping, bustling with activity).
+The city itself seemed very cosmopolitan and positively bustled with activity (if you call Asian tourists shopping “bustling with activity”).
 Still, it gave the city an appealing energy and Euro-quality.
-In fact, there was impressive racial diversity for the Great White North (we saw Caucasians of all descents milling about).
+In fact, there was impressive racial diversity for the “Great White North” (we saw Caucasians of all descents milling about).

 The low cost of filming in Canada has made it attractive to budget-conscious (read, all) movie studios, so

 By shooting in Canada, the Screen Actor’s Guild (SAG) ironically forced us to save tens of thousands of dollars in talent and production costs.
-Normally, creatives, account services and clients fly down and shoot in Los Angeles with some expensive production company, eat at some expensive LA restaurants, and patronize some expensive LA hookers.
+Normally, creatives, account services, and clients fly down and shoot in Los Angeles with some expensive production company, eat at some expensive LA restaurants, and patronize some expensive local hookers.
 By picketing TV commercial sets, SAG just made companies take their business to places like Canada and Prague.
 That’s a lot of money that won’t be filling the GNP of the City of Angels.
 An unintended, yet very real result of the strike was to open the floodgate.

 Now that companies know they can save money, they’re not going back (and you think NAFTA caused a “sucking sound…”).
 The only people who got hurt by the strike were the talent themselves and the production companies.
 Well done, SAG!
 Way to keep your members’ best interests at heart!
 I am glad, though, that the strike